| Title: | Causal Inference for Qualitative Outcomes |

 increase/decrease the treatment probability (monotonicity).
 If these assumptions hold, we can recover the local probabilities of shift for all classes:

-, the standard two-stage least squares method to the binary variable .
+causalQual_iv applies, for each class m, the standard two-stage least squares method to the binary variable .
 Specifically, the routine first estimates

 the following first-stage regression model via OLS: